 URAs have grown rapidly, supporting over 1,000 students in many departments and programs across all undergraduate Schools at SMU during the last year alone.
 These students tend to be juniors and seniors, but there are also a significant number of first year students and sophomores.
 Interdisciplinary projects are easily accommodated as URAs.
 Students have achieved many successes ranging from anthropology to engineering to physics.
 Their efforts have been published in refereed journals and presented at professional meetings in respective fields.

 How do Assistantships Work?

-The best way to acquire an assistantship is by first contacting the faculty member you want to work with.
+The best way to acquire an assistantship is by first contacting the faculty member with whom you want to work.
 Sometimes you may know they have an interesting project and you want to get involved.
 In other cases, you may already know a new trajectory you want to pursue.
 Discuss with your faculty mentor what level and topic of research you will pursue.
 Once a project is defined, the faculty mentor obtains funds from the University to match their research funding.
 Faculty mentors should read URA Program Guidelines for more information.
-For questions about the URA program and how it works, please contact the Director of Undergraduate Research or the Coordinator for Undergraduate Research, Farley Ferrante.
+For questions about the URA program and how it works, please contact the Director of Undergraduate Research.